KylexMak/startup/README.md

 - Login info is stored in localStorage
 - Login info is pulled from localStorage and displayed
 - Recipe Steps are stored in localStorage and displayed

+## WebService Deliverables
+- Gets the recipes that are made
+- Returns the stored recipes
+- Accesses a third party to generate a quote